 Furthermore, the following rules for the Task Force activities were given:

-"The work of the EADV Task Forces is voluntary, their size is flexible.
+“The work of the EADV Task Forces is voluntary, their size is flexible.
 The Task Forces are principally open to all members interested.
 There is no inherent financial support connected with the work of Task Forces.
-However, they can ask for support regarding specific projects.
-Task Forces can organise an activity in the EADV House in Brussels, and the EADV will take care to provide a meeting room and support the catering (no accommodation or travel costs)."
+However, they can ask for support regarding specific projects.”

-Task Force coordinators initial term of office will last four years (extended by 2 years by officially making a request to the Board).
-Task Forces can be dismissed at any time when there is no apparent activity.
+Task Force leaders initial term of office will last four years (extended by 4 years by consensus decision or by the Board).
+Task Forces can be dismissed when there is no apparent activity.

-Please click here to read the official Task Force Guidelines, approved by the EADV Board in Copenhagen 2015 and refere to them for guidance to Task Force practices and principles.
+Please click here to read the official Task Force Bylaws and refer to them for guidance to Task Force practices and principles.

 Swen Malte John

 Jon Anders Halvorsen

 Quality of Life and Patient Oriented Outcomes

 Vasculitis and Vasculopathy

 Nanja Van Geel